There is a mental health crisis in the United States, perhaps exacerbated by COVID-19 and related concerns (social isolation, joblessness).

 - Trauma, including post-traumatic stress disorder (PTSD)

-If offenders have these mood disorders, substance abuse problems, or other mental health issues when they arrive in prison, they are unlikely to get better.
+If offenders have these mood disorders, substance use disorder problems, or other mental health issues when they arrive in prison, they are unlikely to get better.
 They rarely offer adequate or effective treatment.
 Instead, imprisonment may exacerbate them.
 Worse, an inmate may develop mental health issues while in prison.

 What is Addiction?